Anuskar123/3D-Hover-Effect-/README.md

-3D Hover Effect
+# 3D Hover Effect 🎨

-A simple and elegant 3D hover effect built using HTML and CSS.
-This project demonstrates how adding a few lines of CSS transforms can create smooth, eye-catching animations that bring static elements to life.
+A lightweight and elegant **3D hover animation** built with just **HTML & CSS**.
+This project shows how a few CSS transforms and transitions can turn a static element into an eye-catching 3D interactive effect.

-✨ Features
+## ✨ Features

-Pure HTML & CSS (no frameworks, no JavaScript).
+- Pure **HTML & CSS** (no frameworks, no JavaScript needed).

-Lightweight and easy to integrate into any project.

-Smooth 3D hover effect using CSS transform and transition.
+- Smooth and responsive **3D hover effect**.

-Beginner-friendly code — easy to read and modify.
+- Beginner-friendly code, easy to modify and extend.
+- Can be used for **cards, buttons, or portfolio previews**.

 🚀 Getting Started

-Clone the repository:
+Clone the repository
 git clone https://github.com/Anuskar123/3D-Hover-Effect.git

-Open the folder and run the project:
+Navigate into the folder

 cd 3D-Hover-Effect
-open index.html    # or just double-click the file

-Hover over the element and enjoy the 3D animation ✨
+Open in browser

+Double-click index.html, or

+Run with a live server extension (VS Code recommended).

 🛠️ Customization

-Modify style.css to change colors, sizes, or the hover depth.

-Replace the content inside index.html with your own text, buttons, or cards.

-Experiment with different transform: rotateX() / rotateY() values for unique angles.
+You can tweak the effect easily by editing style.css:

+Change transform: rotateX / rotateY values → adjust depth of 3D effect.

+Modify colors, fonts, and card size.

+Add more elements inside index.html to expand the demo.